niscy-eudiw/eudi-srv-web-walletdriven-signer-qtsp-java/README.md

 3. **Create database and user with the required permissions**

    The current program uses a MySQL database.
+If you have already set up the database for the Authorization Server, you may use the same database, or create a new database.
    To run it locally, it is necessary to have a MySQL server running.
 If you're using Ubuntu or a Debian-based system, you can install and start MySQL with the following commands:

    ```
    sudo apt install mysql-server -y